-aerial photograph of crushed rock being spread to build a field a truck dumps gravel onto a field a scraper is seen from a distance grading gravel a roller machine flattens a gravel surface a scraper pushes gravel aerial photograph of crushed rock being spread over a field crushed rock being used as to build the base of a running track crushed rock base of a football field and running track crushed rock base of a football field and running track crushed rock base of a football field and running track a technician cuts open a Super Sack of pea-sized pebbles that will be added to an epoxy-rubber mix for a synthetic turf field E-Layer is shown side by side with the crushed rock base it sits on top of a technician uses a trowel to smooth out recently poured E-Layer workers smooth out paved E-Layer and load a paving machine with more material workers smooth out paved E-Layer and load a paving machine with more material workers smooth out paved E-Layer and load a paving machine with more material workers are shown working on a paving project with Mt.
-Rainier in the background
+aerial photograph of crushed rock being spread to build a field a truck dumps gravel onto a field a scraper is seen from a distance grading gravel A roller machine flattens a gravel surface. a scraper pushes gravel A closeup of a permeable aggregate base for a synthetic turf field.
+It's made up of coarse stones measuring one-and-one-quarter inches in diamater and smaller.
+The permeable aggregate base of a synthetic turf field is shown in the foreground while a new school is constructed in the background. aerial photograph of crushed rock being spread over a field View of the permeable aggregate base layer of a football field from the grass on the perimeter of the field. crushed rock being used as to build the base of a running track Crushed rock base of a football field and running track.
+Crushed rock base of a football field and running track.
+Crushed rock base of a football field and running track.
+A technician cuts open a Super Sack of pea-sized pebbles that will be added to an epoxy-rubber mix for a synthetic turf field.
+E-Layer is shown side by side with the crushed rock base it sits on top of.
+A technician uses a trowel to smooth out recently poured E-Layer.
+Workers smooth out paved E-Layer and load a paving machine with more material.
+Two workers load a paving machine with more E-Layer material while another worker observes nearby.
+Workers load an E-Layer paving machine with more material.
+The E-Layer that has been laid behind the machine is a black color and contrasts with the bright gray of the unpaved gravel section nearby.
+Four workers work on top of and next to an E-Layer paving machine.
+Mt.
+Rainier appears in the background

 Bethel High School Sports Fields